seraprogrammer1/GI9/README.md

 - **Explorer:** Organize your budget into main folders (Income, Expense) and subfolders.
 - **Add Items:** Add budget items with names, amounts, and descriptions.
 - **Balance Display:** View the total balance, which updates automatically based on the added items.
-- **Search Bar:** Search through your folders and items (currently in development).
+- **Search Bar:** Search through your folders and items, showing the path to the element but not the contents of folders.
 - **Validation:** Ensure all fields are filled out before adding items.

 ## How to Use

 ### Setting Up
-1. **Open the Application:** Access the application through your web browser by opening https://seraprogrammer1.github.io/GI9/.
+1. **Open the Application:** Access the application through your web browser by opening [this link](https://seraprogrammer1.github.io/GI9/).

 ### Adding Folders and Items
 1. **Main Folders:** The application has two main folders: Income and Expense.